Written by

 Entry Fee: Free

 On a touring spree in Madrid and not exploring the bullring of Las Ventas, is like holding a pizza in hand and not grabbing a bite.
-Watching a bullfight by far is one of the most craziest things to do in Madrid, Spain.
-Serving as an emblem of Madrid, Las Ventas also features a museum, and a chapel dedicated to the Virgen de la Paloma and the Virgen de Guadalupe – the patrons of Madrid and Mexico respectively.
+Watching a bullfight by far is one of the craziest things to do in Madrid, Spain.
+Las Ventas is one of the top places to visit in Madrid in 3 days as it is serving as an emblem of Madrid.
+Additionally, it features a museum and a chapel dedicated to the Virgen de la Paloma and the Virgen de Guadalupe – the patrons of Madrid and Mexico respectively.
 Also, the bullfighting arena of Las Ventas is considered to be the most vital one in the whole world.

 Location: Calle de Alcalá, 237, 28028 Madrid